andreaselia/laravel-cruddy/README.md

 ### setupFlashMessages

 This method allows you to automatically flash messages relevant to the creation/update/deletion of a record.
 The messages can also be customised.
+All messages are flashed with the "status" key.

 ```php
 // Default: